Will the Nets cover the spread vs. the Pistons? Promo Codes, Betting Trends, Records ATS

 Nets Betting Records & Stats

-- Brooklyn has an average total of 231.1 in its contests this year, 2.4 fewer points than this game's over/under.
+- The average total in Brooklyn's contests this year is 231.5, one fewer point than this game's over/under.

-- This season, Brooklyn has won eight out of the 10 games in which it has been favored.
+- This season, Brooklyn has won nine out of the 11 games, or 81.8%, in which it has been favored.

-- Brooklyn has not entered a game this season with shorter moneyline odds than -450.
+- This season, Brooklyn has won three of its four games when favored by at least -250 on the moneyline.

-- The implied probability of a win from the Nets, based on the moneyline, is 81.8%.
+- The oddsmakers' moneyline implies a 71.4% chance of a victory for the Nets.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!